myrthebil/taskdemo/README.md

 # TaskDemo

-This repository contains two services for executing CRUD operations on **Tasks** and **Users**.
+This repository contains a frontend and two services to perform CRUD operations on **Tasks** and **Users**.

 ## Project Structure

-This project contains the frontend and backend code for TaskDemo, with Docker support for seamless deployment.
+The project consists of both the frontend and backend code for TaskDemo, along with Docker support for easy deployment.

-## Prerequisites
+### Prerequisites

 Before running the project locally, ensure you have the following installed: